 There are more than 7,000 warehouses in the United States employing more than 140,000 workers, and these figures continue to increase.
 The rate of fatal injuries due to accidents in the warehouse industry is higher than the national average for all industries as well.

 OSHA is responsible for the implementation of workplace health and safety regulations in the USA.
-This agency has the power to levy fines as high as $30,000 to employers for willful or repeated violations of OSHA regulations for a warehouse.
+This agency has the power to levy fines as high as $30,000 to employers for willful or repeated violations of OSHA guidelines for warehouses.

 When it comes to being compliant and preventing accidents in your warehouse, you need to take certain precautions and follow our tips for OSHA warehouse safety.
 OSHA’s general warehouse rules and regulations are a big part of this learning and training process.
-Since OSHA warehouse standards are subject to changes – updated rules and regulations are common with OSHA – you need a training program that’ll keep you on top of OSHA warehouse regulations and safety guidelines.
+Since OSHA warehouse regulations constantly change – updated rules and regulations are common with OSHA – you need a training program that’ll keep you on top of OSHA warehouse regulations and safety guidelines.
+Remember, CMO’s training and certification courses automatically include any updates to OSHA guidelines for warehouses.
+Our classes are created by people with decades of experience dealing with OSHA warehouse safety, guidelines & regulations and much more!

 Warehouse safety relies on workers being aware of their surroundings and being prepared to respond to hazards that arise.
 OSHA warehouse rules and regulations address the varying dangers that can affect the safety of workers.